chili-chips-ba/openeye-CamSI/README.md

 Here is an illustration of I2C waveforms, i.e. our Control Plane protocol.
 <img src="https://github.com/chili-chips-ba/openeye-CamSI/assets/113214949/2b54bf12-1366-4819-8080-df7d5cf8fa20" width="700"><br />

-### *Image Acquisition*
+### *Camera Connection*
 Sony [IMX219](0.doc/Sensor.2-lane.RPi2.1/IMX219PQ.Datasheet.pdf) camera sensor is used for image acquisition.
 It is connected to FPGA with a 15-pin flex cable (FFC), using [VHDPlus](https://vhdplus.com/docs/components/camera) CRUVI module.
 We recommend checking our [blog](https://www.chili-chips.xyz/blog/untwisting-rpi5-camera-connectivity) for additional detail on this topic.

+It turned out that the 4-lane CRUVI connector had a serious design flaw, essentially shorting system power.
+Having located its root cause, we had to fully redesign it.
+We have also ran into Trenz I2C wiring and supply complications related to onboard CPLD.

+### *High-speed Signaling and Signal Integrity*
-The VHDPlus CRUVI carries three 100ohm termination resistors, one for clock, plus two for data, as shown below:
+The VHDPlus CRUVI carries three 100 Ohm termination resistors, one for clock, plus two for data, as shown below:
 <br /><img src="https://github.com/chili-chips-ba/openeye-CamSI/assets/113214949/31957cba-ea2c-4b42-942e-e01f8f4e62a8" width="300"><br />

 The location of these resistors close to data source is a major SI problem.
-That's because termination resistors must be placed at the end of *Transmission Line* (TL).
-Yet, on this Trenz system, they are not only misplaced, but we also have three connectors in the path of high speed signals:
+Termination must be placed at the end of *Transmission Line* (TL).
+Yet, on this Trenz system, the termination is not only misplaced, but there are also three connectors in the path of high speed signals:
 - Camera to CRUVI -> `Location of the stock termination`
 - CRUVI to Carrier Card
 - Carrier to FPGA SOM Card.